 Traveling while pregnant is rewarding but can be tiring, so be sure to book comfortable lodging that will allow you to relax while you are away from home.
 Consider the location of your hotel or rental and make sure that it is accessible to the attractions you’ll be exploring.
 Explore your transportation options and consider their accessibility to the location of your lodging.
 For example, is it close to a metro station or will you be required to walk 2 extra miles each way?

 You will also want to consider the presence of stairs and the possible lack of elevators, as some pregnant women might find climbing 6 flights of stairs at the end of a long day exhausting.
 Consider which amenities are important for your needs.
-Read reviews carefully and study photos of the bed and sitting area to ensure that you’ll have a comfortable place to sit and sleep at night with any extra bedding/pillows that you will want.
+Read reviews carefully and study photos of the bed and sitting areas.
+It’ll help ensure that you’ll have a comfortable place to sit and sleep at night with any extra bedding/pillows that you will want.

 You might also want to make sure there is a refrigerator to keep your favorite snacks (which can be uncommon in many international hotel rooms).
 Booking a comfortable home-away-from-home that meets your needs will help make your travels more relaxing, so this is the time to splurge on those amenities!